 Oxfam believes that a just society should move towards a human economy.
-Workers should be adequately remunerated to ensure that they have a decent standard of living (Oxfam, 2018).
-Therefore, Oxfam Hong Kong (OHK) initiated a Living Wage Initiative in 2018 to call on companies to voluntarily pay employees a Living Wage.
+Workers should be adequately remunerated for safeguarding a decent standard of living (Oxfam, 2018).
+Therefore, Oxfam Hong Kong (OHK) initiated a Living Wage Initiative in 2018 to call for the voluntary implementation of Living Wages among Hong Kong's employers.